 Georgia Divorce FAQs

-For over 28 years, with over 10,000 cases experience, the Stearns-Montgomery & Proctor Georgia attorneys have seen it all and we know that you will have questions about the divorce process.
+For over 28 years and with experience in over 10,000 cases, the Stearns-Montgomery & Proctor Georgia attorneys have seen it all, and we know that you will have questions about the divorce process.
 There are lots of pitfalls and other obstacles that can hinder your divorce case.
 Being informed and organized can help the process become less convoluted.
 See the frequently asked questions below or schedule a consult with a Stearns-Montgomery & Proctor attorney.

 Will my financial situation change after the divorce?

 Typically, the parties in a divorce will be taking one household and splitting it into two different households.
 By definition, unless resources are unlimited, a divorce will be changing your financial situation.
 That is why it is especially important to plan properly.
-For those of you who aren’t planner, you should contact an attorney to get an idea on how to get organized.
-For those of you who are planners, you could save yourself a tremendous amount of time and money by contacting an attorney to find out what else to plan ahead of time to help with the transition.
+For those of you who aren’t planners, you should contact an attorney to get an idea on how to get organized.
+For those of you who are planners, you could save yourself a tremendous amount of time and money by contacting an attorney to learn what else you need to know to plan for the transition.